Yashjoshi-15/PRODIGY_CS_01/README.md

 - The program only supports English alphabets (both uppercase and lowercase) and ignores other characters such as numbers and symbols.
 = The shift value can be any positive integer.

+# FUNTIONS USED IN
+- isaplha()-

+- ord() -The ord() function returns the number representing the unicode code of a specified character.